 Whether to edit your podcast yourself depends on your available time, technical skills, and budget.
 Self-editing gives you full creative control and saves money — and it's not as hard as you might think.
 Most podcast editing involves removing mistakes, long pauses, and "umms," then adding intro/outro music and normalizing audio levels.
 For software: Audacity (free, all platforms) is the most popular choice for beginners — it's powerful and has extensive tutorials online.
 GarageBand (free, Mac) is intuitive and great for beginners.
 Descript (freemium) lets you edit audio by editing a transcript — revolutionary for non-technical podcasters.
 Adobe Audition (paid) and Hindenburg Journalist (paid) are professional options with advanced features.
 If editing feels overwhelming, you can outsource to freelance editors on Fiverr or Upwork for $20-75 per episode.

 You can start a podcast with very minimal investment.
 Free recording and editing software like Audacity or GarageBand handles the production side.
-Some hosting platforms offer free tiers or trial periods — OnPodium offers a 2-week free trial so you can test everything before committing.
+Several podcast hosts offer free tiers or trial periods, and OnPodium offers a 2-week free trial on episode landing pages so you can test everything before committing.
 You can promote your podcast for free through social media and word-of-mouth.
 However, we recommend investing at least in a decent microphone ($50-100) — your phone's built-in mic simply won't deliver the audio quality listeners expect.
-While it's technically possible to podcast for free, a small investment in equipment and hosting gives you a significantly more professional result and better tools for growth.
+While it's technically possible to podcast for free, a small investment in equipment and a proper landing page for each episode gives you a significantly more professional result and better tools for growth.

 There are several sources for free or affordable podcast intro music: YouTube Audio Library — completely free, royalty-free music and sound effects.
 Free Music Archive — a large library of free, Creative Commons-licensed music.
 Pixabay Music — free music for commercial use.
 Epidemic Sound — subscription service starting at ~$9/month with a large library.
 For a custom intro with voiceover, Fiverr has freelancers who create professional podcast intros for $20-50.
 Whatever route you choose, always verify the licensing terms.
 Royalty-free doesn't always mean "free to use" — some tracks require attribution.
 If you want to avoid any licensing concerns, creating an original intro or using music from a paid service with clear commercial licenses is the safest approach.